It’s never easy to attract prospects at scale and convert them into loyal customers.

 Instead of creating a one-off campaign, focus on creating an automated email series that compels your customers to take action.
 Include specific information about your HVAC services that they will be happy to learn about.

-For example, prepare your customers for an upcoming season by offering maintenance tips that will help prevent costly repairs.
-Or how about spreading awareness on your new product offerings, like air filtration or solar panel installations?
+For example, prepare your customers for an upcoming season by offering maintenance tips to help prevent costly repairs.
+Or how about spreading awareness of your new product offerings, like air filtration or solar panel installations?